 Thirdly, you can thinly spread your starter on a baking sheet or silpat, and allow it to dry out completely.
 From there, break it into pieces, and store it in an airtight container.
 When you next want to use it, rehydrate it and feed it, continuing to do so until it returns to it’s original bubbly form.

 I HAVE A LOT OF STARTER.
 WHAT CAN I DO WITH IT ALL?

-If your starter is getting to an overwhelming bulk, though, consider that you either need to start baking, or put the starter in the fridge.
-Excessive bulk suggests that you’re feeding the live starter, but not actually doing anything with it.
+If your starter is getting to an overwhelming size, consider that you either need to start baking or put the starter in the fridge.
+Excessive size suggests that you’re feeding the live starter, but not actually doing anything with it.
 No point feeding something you’re not using, so see the point above on how to store your starter.

 THERE’S PINK OR ORANGE MOULD ON MY STARTER?

 Mould itself (which can be caused by any number of factors) is no cause for alarm.
 You can scoop it cleanly off, and continue as normal.
-However, pink or orange mould is apparently (according to my googling) cause for concern, and cause for you to discard said sourdough starter.
+However, pink or orange mould is apparently cause for concern and for you to discard said sourdough starter.
 This is because the starter has apparently lost it’s ability to fight off nasties, and it might be harbouring some within.
 Better safe than sorry.